 - Spaying reduces or eliminates the risk of mammary tumors and uterine infections.

 - Neutering reduces or eliminates aggressive and other undesirable behaviors (roaming, marking, humping, etc.).

 - Neutering reduces or eliminates the risk of testicular cancer.

 Will My Pet Gain Weight After Surgery?

 The metabolism of many pets tends to slow down after a spay/neuter surgery, which can result in weight gain.
-However, just as with humans, weight gain can certainly be prevented with a healthy diet and exercise.
+However, just as with humans, we can prevent weight gain with a healthy diet and exercise.
 Make sure you’re feeding your pet nutritious food, and avoid throwing them table scraps.
 We can let you know the recommended caloric intake for your pet’s age and breed to make sure you’re not overfeeding them.
-Also make an effort to keep your pet active, whether it’s with daily walks for dogs or creating vertical space for cats.
-Interactive toys is also a great idea to encourage exercise.
+Also, make an effort to keep your pet active, whether it’s with daily walks for dogs or creating vertical space for cats.
+Interactive toys are also a great idea to encourage exercise.

 The age depends on your pet’s breed, but typically, we recommend between 8 weeks and 6 months for the best and safest results.
 When you bring your puppy or kitten to us for the first time, we’ll let you know at what age we recommend the spay/neuter procedure.
 Give us a call at (281) 486-1509 to schedule an appointment.
 We look forward to seeing you both!